 The AstraZeneca Protein and Peptide Science Award

-- The award will be presented at the 2024 Protein and Peptide Science Group Early Stage Researcher Meeting held at the University of Edinburgh this autumn
+- The award will be presented at the 2025 Protein and Peptide Science Group Early Stage Researcher Meeting held on 11 July 2025 at the University of Birmingham

 - The winner will be the keynote speaker at the PPSG ESRM